Crystal-Nest/prometheus/README.md

 This mod provides an **easy-to-use API** for modders who wish to introduce their own custom fire types, seamlessly integrating consistent behavior.

-It's what powers [Soul Fire'd](https://modrinth.com/mod/soul-fire-d) and allows integration with many other mods!
+It's what powers [Soul Fire'd](https://modrinth.com/mod/soul-fire-d) and [Copper Fire](https://modrinth.com/mod/copper-fire), and allows integration with many other mods!

 > ⚠️ **Important**: Prometheus must be installed on **both client and server**, as it introduces substantial gameplay changes, not just visuals.